bozsahin/combinators-in-lisp/README.md

 <code>(noe '#$((#&s #&s (#&k (#&k #&k))) (#&k #&k) #&k))</code>

-There are examples of Church encodings in the repo to show more complex cases.
+There are such examples of Church encodings in the repo.

 For example, Church encoding of <code>or, true, false</code> are: